Life is a zoo in a jungle.

-One of the most coveted experiences is to witness wildlife in their natural in their natural habitat.
+One of the most coveted experiences is to witness wildlife in their natural habitat.
 Whether you are going on your tenth safari or your first safari, preparing for a safari cannot be taken lightly.
 Knowing what to pack and preparing yourself for the ride is a game in itself.
-It is also imperative to know what to expect and not during your safari, so that you don’t get disappointed.
+It is also imperative to know what to expect and not during your safari to not get disappointed.
 Here is a list of things to know while you are preparing for your first ride.

 1. Have some handy cash